 Graduate Instructor Positions

 Occasionally, due to faculty leaves or other reasons, the opportunity arises for advanced graduate students to be the graduate instructor for an undergraduate course.
 These positions are made available through a competitive process announced by our director of graduate studies.
 To be eligible to apply to teach such a course, funds must be available; the applicant must be ABD (have completed all work but the dissertation) and have the support of their advisors.
-Students who are still within their five-year funding timeline will be given priority.
+Students who are still within their six-year funding timeline will be given priority.

 International Student & Scholar Services (ISSS) Financial Aid